 Prior to taking some time off to be with her young children, Michelle Worked at Husson Family Practice in Bangor and as a clinical nursing instructor at the University of Maine – Augusta.

 She is happy to be working at Hope Health Family Practice where she can spend time listening to and getting to know patients.
-“I’m a firm believer in wellness through prevention”, she said.
+“I’m a firm believer in wellness through prevention”, she says.
 “I want my patients to be active participants in their healthcare.
 The journey to good health is just that, a journey.
-It’s my hope to educate my patients on how to lead happy and healthy lives.
+It’s my hope to educate my patients on how to lead happy and healthy lives.”

 Outside the office, Michelle enjoys golfing, skiing and relaxing with family and friends.
 When not chasing a soccer ball, Michelle resides in Lincolnville with her husband and two daughters.